50/30/20 Rule

 3. Adjust Where Necessary

-• Reduce Housing Costs: If your rent or mortgage is too high, you could downsize, get a roommate, or refinance your mortgage.
+• Reduce Housing Costs: if the rent is killing you, perhaps you should consider downsizing, going with a roommate, or refinancing your mortgage.

 4. Automate Your Savings

-To ensure you stick to the 50/30/20 rule, automate your savings and debt payments.
-Set up automatic transfers to your savings or investment accounts, and schedule debt payments so they’re made on time.
-This way, you’re prioritizing saving and debt repayment before spending on wants.
+Pay yourself first by automating your savings and debt payments.
+Schedule automatic transfers to savings or investment accounts, and also schedule your debt payments so they are never late.
+This ensures that saving and debt repayment are prioritized over any wants.

 The Benefits of the 50/30/20 Rule